-- An inventory of existing public facilities, including an identification of any existing deficiencies in the quantity or quality of those public facilities, for which it is anticipated that an impact fee may be imposed. - An identification of the new public facilities, or improvements or expansions of existing public facilities, that will be required because of land development for which it is anticipated that impact fees may be imposed.
-This identification shall be based on explicitly identified service areas and service standards. - A detailed estimate of the capital costs of providing the new public facilities or the improvements or expansions in existing public facilities identified in Paragraph 2 above, including an estimate of the effect of recovering these

-- capital costs through impact fees on the availability of affordable housing within the City of Franklin. - 4.
+- 1. An inventory of existing public facilities, including an identification of any existing deficiencies in the quantity or quality of those public facilities, for which it is anticipated that an impact fee may be imposed. - 2.
+An identification of the new public facilities, or improvements or expansions of existing public facilities, that will be required because of land development for which it is anticipated that impact fees may be imposed.
+This identification shall be based on explicitly identified service areas and service standards. - 3.
+A detailed estimate of the capital costs of providing the new public facilities or the improvements or expansions in existing public facilities identified in Paragraph 2 above, including an estimate of the effect of recovering these capital costs through impact fees on the availability of affordable housing within the City of Franklin. - 4.
 Geographically defined zones, or service areas, within the City of Franklin may be identified.
 If such zones, or service areas, are identified, the public facilities needs assessment that is required under Section 66.0617(4) of the Wisconsin Statutes (and as described in Paragraphs 1 through 3 above) shall explicitly identify the differences, such as land development or the need for those public facilities, which justify the differences between zones in the amount of impact fees which may be imposed.

-A 2013 Park Impact Fee Update was prepared by Ruekert/Mielke and adopted by the City on October 1, 2013, as recommended by the Comprehensive Outdoor Recreation Plan: 2025.
-As was done with the 2002 CORP, it is herein recommended that an updated Impact Fee Study be prepared immediately after completion of this CORP update.2
+A 2013 Park Impact Fee Update was prepared by Ruekert/Mielke and adopted by the City on October 1, 2013, as recommended by the Comprehensive Outdoor Recreation Plan: 2025. .